Publishing a u3a Website

 Font Considerations. #

 The font used in the SiteWorks has been selected for clarity.
 In contrast, WCAG does not specify a required or minimum font size.
-What they do say is that a visitor to a web page should be able to resize all text to at least 200% of the original size.
+The specification states that a visitor to a web page should be able to resize all text to at least 200% of the original size.
 All current browsers provide this functionality.

 There is however one very important issue to note regarding text.
 The standard requires all text on a page to be re-sizable.
-One way of failing to meet this requirement is to use images which have text incorporated (e.g. a group name), which may not be resized by some web browsers when using zoom controls.
+One way of not meeting this requirement is to incorporate text as part of the image, which will not be resized by a web browser when using text zoom controls.
 It is recommended that text is not added to an image during editing.
-It should be noted the Site Builder Home Pages used this approach, which should not be carried forward into SiteWorks.
+The cover block should be used.

 It should be noted that WordPress image captions are considered to be a text element so will be enlarged when the page is zoomed.